The Byers Lab: Floral scent and other floral signals and their role in flowering plant evolution

 A white woman looks at the camera in front of a dry field, hill, and sky.
 She has brown hair and is wearing a baseball hat, red top, and blue jeans.
 She is kneeling on the ground.

+Dr. Katie Wenzell (she/her) is an Assistant Professor and Herbarium Director at South Dakota State University and completed a postdoctoral stint in the Byers Lab (2021-2023).
 Katie (she/her) completed a Bachelor of Science in Biology at the University of Oklahoma and a PhD in Castilleja (paintbrush) evolutionary ecology at Northwestern University and the Chicago Botanic Garden with Krissa Skogen and Jeremie Fant in 2021 (read Katie's thesis here).
-She joined the Byers Lab in 2021.
-Katie can be found on Twitter @k_wenzell and at JIC here.

-Becca Collier (she/her) is an undergraduate student from the University of Birmingham who completed a Year in Industry placement in the Byers Lab (2021-2022).
+Becca Collier (she/her) was an undergraduate student from the University of Birmingham who completed a Year in Industry placement in the Byers Lab (2021-2022).
+She is currently undertaking a PhD at Harper Adams University in agricultural food safety.

 Back to top.